The Working Lands Enterprise Board is responsible for the Working Lands Enterprise Fund investment decisions.

 Ted Brady was appointed Deputy Secretary of the Agency of Commerce and Community Development (ACCD) by Gov. Phil Scott in January 2017.
 He served as the Rural Development State Director for Vermont and New Hampshire in the U.S. Department of Agriculture under President Obama.
 Prior to that position, he served as U.S. Senator Patrick Leahy’s senior economic development, community development, housing and transportation field representative.

-Chris Castano, Champlain Hardwoods, One member who is actively engaged in wood products manufacturing
+Dave Hubbard, GMC Hardwoods, Norwich, VT - One member who is actively engaged in wood products manufacturing

-Megan Cowles Camp, Shelburne Farms, One member who is an employee of a Vermont institution engaged in agriculture or forestry education, training, or research
+Megan Cowles Camp, Shelburne Farms, Shelburne, VT - One member who is an employee of a Vermont institution engaged in agriculture or forestry education, training, or research

 Camp serves as Vice President and Program Director at Shelburne Farms providing leadership for organizational and educational program development.
 Much of her work over her 30 years at the Farm has focused on building public private partnerships to conduct research, influence policy, and build networks to strengthen Education for Sustainability in Vermont and around the world.

-Bob Lesnikoski, Vermont Cranberry Company, One member who is actively engaged in on-farm value-added processing
+Bob Lesnikoski, Vermont Cranberry Company, East Fairfield, VT - One member who is actively engaged in on-farm value-added processing

 After many years owning logging companies, Lesnikoski started Vermont Cranberry Company in 1997.
 The farm has 3.5 acres of producing cranberry beds and produces fresh fruit, juce, specialty jams and jellies, cranberry juice and dried cranberries.
 Lesnikoski is also a winemaker, ski instructor, and owner of Seasonal Seafood.
 He holds a B.S. in Forest Management with a concentration in Wildlife Management from the University of Vermont.

-Will Belongia, Vermont Community Loan Fund, One member who is an agriculture and forestry enterprise funder
+Will Belongia, Vermont Community Loan Fund, Montpelier, VT - One member who is an agriculture and forestry enterprise funder

 Belongia has served as the Executive Director of the VCLF since 2004.
 Prior to being appointed its Executive Director, he was the organization's Chief Financial Officer for 11 years.
 He holds a BA in Economics from the University of Notre Dame and an MBA from the University of Vermont.
 He is also an alumnus of the Snelling Center for Government's Vermont Leadership Institute.

-Ken Gagnon, Gagnon Lumber, One member who is actively engaged in primary wood processing or logging
+Jeff Hardy, Cersosimo Lumber, Brattleboro, VT - One member who is actively engaged in primary wood processing or logging

 Ex-officio, Non-voting Members: